Pub Date: July 19, 2022

 —Paul Lisicky, author of Later: My Life at the Edge of the World

 was born in Brooklyn and grew up in Queens.
-His first memoir, If There Are Any Heavens, will be published in 2022.
+His first memoir, If There Are Any Heavens, will be published on July 19, 2022.
 He is the author of three novels, The Senator's Children (2017), The Book of Why (2013) and A Fine Place (2002).
 His short story collection, If the Sky Falls (2005), was a New York Times Book Review Editor's Choice.
 His stories have been published in Esquire, Tin House, Zoetrope: All-Story, and many other magazines.
 His fiction has won a Pushcart Prize and a National Endowment for the Arts fellowship.
 He is the Alumni Professor of Creative Writing and Belles Lettres at Franklin & Marshall College in Lancaster, PA, where he lives with his wife and son.

 "A brilliant storyteller with a poet's heart." —Claudia Emerson